andy1li/udacity-python/README.md

-# udacity-python
-My Projects for the Udacity Intro to Python Nanodegree Foundation Program
+# My Projects for the Udacity Intro to Python Nanodegree Foundation Program